MetaMask/delegator-safe-module/docs/ARCHITECTURE.md

 - ✅ **Yes!** Both are required:
   1. **Module Registration**: `Safe.enableModule(moduleAddress)` - Provides module authority for execution
   2. **Fallback Handler Registration**: `ExtensibleFallbackHandler.setSafeMethod(selector, method)` - Routes `executeFromExecutor` calls to the module

-**Can multiple Safes share the same ExtensibleFallbackHandler?**

-- ✅ **Yes!** Multiple Safes can use the same `ExtensibleFallbackHandler` instance, but each Safe needs its own `DeleGatorModuleFallback` clone with the method handler registered.

 ## References